papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 With a parachain slot secured, you can now set up and run your parachain on the Paseo TestNet.

+1. Generate your collator session keys:

+    ```bash
+    docker run -it parity/subkey:latest generate --scheme sr25519 --password-interactive
+    ```
+!!!note
+    You can use several methods to generate your session keys, such as the node-template `key` subcommand, the standalone `subkey` command-line tool, the Polkadot-JS application, or third-party utilities designed for key generation.
+This tutorial opts for using a [Docker image of the subkey]({{ docker_images.parity.subkey }}){target=_blank} CLI for simplicity

+!!!note
+    The flag --scheme uses the sr25519 signature scheme since this runtime uses the **aura** consensus mechanism for block production

-1. Download the [Paseo spec](https://github.com/paseo-network/runtimes/blob/main/chain-specs/paseo.raw.json){target=_blank}
+2. Download the [Paseo spec](https://github.com/paseo-network/runtimes/blob/main/chain-specs/paseo.raw.json){target=_blank}

-2. Start your parachain collator node by running the command with the appropriate flags and options for your setup.
+3. Start your parachain collator node by running the command with the appropriate flags and options for your setup.
 For example:

     ```bash
     ./target/release/parachain-template-node \
-    --alice \
+    --INSERT_GENERATED_SESSION_KEY \
     --collator \
     --force-authoring \
     --chain raw-parachain-chainspec.json \